 Thursday 16 August 1973: Two members of the IRA died when a mortar bomb exploded prematurely during an attack on the Army at a base in Pomeroy.

 September was a challenging time.
-My friend at work had her baby and it was difficult to visit her in hospital.
-However we were trying again for a baby and we were having a lot of fun trying!!
+My work colleague had her baby and it was difficult to visit her in hospital.
+Her baby arrived a couple of days after mine would have been due.
+However by now we were trying again and we were having a lot of fun trying!!

 We had changed our car around this time.
 We bought it from a small garage at the bottom of University Street.
 It was a Morris something or other and I guess they saw us coming.
 After a couple of months the exhaust developed a hole.
+What was it with us and exhausts?
 The sound as the car set off in the morning was noisy to say the least.
+No sleep-ins for the neighbours.
 Gordon spent hours under the car, rather than in it, plastering the exhaust with Gun gum ( a seal for exhaust).
 It would hold for a few days and then blow again.
 Like the Mini Cooper which was our first car, the floor in the back was also proving effective as an air conditioning system, and if I remember correctly I don’t think the heater worked but it just about got us from A to B so that was a bonus.

 The year ended with a statement from the Northern Ireland Executive following its first meeting.
 The statement set out the Executive’s hopes for the future and called on people in Northern Ireland to allow 1974 to be ‘ The Year of Reconciliation’

 Yes that was 1974.
 I guess reconciliation in Northern Ireland is a very, very, slow process.